iusztinpaul/IusztinPaul/README.md

 ### About Me

-I am a senior machine learning & MLOps engineer, contractor, and freelancer with 𝟓+ 𝐲𝐞𝐚𝐫𝐬 𝐨𝐟 𝐞𝐱𝐩𝐞𝐫𝐢𝐞𝐧𝐜𝐞.
+I am a senior machine learning & MLOps engineer, contractor, and freelancer with **5+ years of experience**.

 ⭐ My mission is to create innovative data-centric products that add value to the world by leveraging AI.